vindarel/lisp-journey/content/pythonVSlisp.md

 *Common Lisp*: the default workflow is to do everything interactively into the REPL (notably if you like Emacs), but some people still use a write-compile-run approach.
-We have built-in completion for everything.
+Consequently there is built-in completion for everything.
 We don't have to use the shell (except from once in a while to run global tests or build the system) and that's a good thing.
-Interactive debugger.
-Interactively fix and re-run code and tests.
+There is an interactive debugger.
+We can interactively fix and re-run code and tests.

 Here's a quick demo on how to interactively fix failing tests: